lkndl/typst-bioinfo-thesis/README.md

 # typst-bioinfo-thesis
 This is a [typst](https://typst.app/) thesis template with front matter for TUM+LMU [bioinformatics](https://www.cit.tum.de/cit/studium/studiengaenge/master-bioinformatik/abschlussarbeit/#c2494) and TUM [informatics](https://www.cit.tum.de/cit/studium/studierende/abschlussarbeit-abschluss/informatik/#c4295).
 Therefore, it generally supports English and German as main document languages.
 It comes with ready-to-use outlines, configurable page numbers adapting to front and back matter, as well as flexible headers that can imitate `scrbook`.
 I also implemented `sidecap` and a basic `wrapfig` equivalent.

+Although totally workable, this template is somewhat under development - just as Typst is.
+If you find a bug, please feel free to open an issue!

 To get started, edit `main.typ` or make a new minimal `thesis.typ`:
 ```rs
 #import "modules/template.typ": *